Koodli: Koodli Arya Akshobhya Thirtha Mutt

-Satyadharma Tirtha 28th pontiff of Uttaradi Math Brindavan is in Holehonnur near koodli about 3km on the Shivamogga - Chitradurga road on the bank of the river Bhadra Bhadravathi taluk Shivamogga District.
+In 18th century Satyadharma Tirtha 28th pontiff of Uttaradi Math Brindavan is in Holehonnur near koodli about 3km on the Shivamogga - Chitradurga road on the bank of the river Bhadra Bhadravathi taluk Shivamogga District.

 Geography

 The place is situated about 16 km away from Shivamogga town and is accessible by road.
 The nearest village is Holehonnur which is around 3 km from here.